-Mary Cassatt, The Cup of Tea, is on display at Merchants’ Place
+Mary Cassatt, The Cup of Tea, is at Western House Hotel on the cliff-top

 BACKGROUND AND EARLY LIFE

 Mary Stevenson Cassatt (1844 – 1926) was born in America but lived much of her adult life in France where she befriended Edgar Degas and exhibited with the Impressionists.
 Cassatt often created images of the social and private lives of women, with particular emphasis on the intimate bonds between mothers and children.
 Cassat was an outspoken advocate for women’s equality, campaigning with her friends for equal travel scholarships for students in the 1860s, and the right to vote in the 1910s.

 Cassatt was born into an upper-middle-class family: Her fatherwas a successful stockbroker, her mother, Katherine, came from a banking family.
 Katherine Cassatt, educated and well-read, had a profound influence on her daughter.
 Mary Cassatt grew up in an environment that viewed travel as integral to education; she spent five years in Europe and visited many of the capitals, including London, Paris, and Berlin.
 While abroad she learned German and French and had her first lessons in drawing and music.
 It is likely that her first exposure to art was at the Paris World’s Fair of 1855.
 Also in the exhibition were Edgar Degas and Camille Pissarro, both of whom were later became her colleagues and mentors.

 Though her family objected to her becoming a professional artist, Cassatt began studying painting at the Pennsylvania Academy of the Fine Arts in Philadelphia at the early age of 15.
 Part of her parents’ concern may have been Cassatt’s exposure to feminist ideas and the bohemian behavior of some of the male students.
 As such, Cassatt and her network of friends were lifelong advocates of equal rights for the sexes.